 To prepare yourself for a dynamic career in the ever growing Financial Services industry.
 Learn about different types of risks, risk identification, risk measurement, risk mitigation and risk transfer, the various jobs available within the industry and prepare the road to join the number of professionals and specialists in the area.

-The general aim of the Bachelor of Commerce degree in Insurance, the B.Com.
-(Hons) Insurance and Risk Management, the M.A.
+The general aim of the Bachelor of Commerce degree in Insurance, the M.A.
 Insurance and Risk Management and the M.Sc.
 Insurance and Risk Management will provide the formal educational requirements for students to function competently in professional, specialist and managerial positions in both the private and public sectors.

 Insurance and risk management touch every aspect of daily life and business.
 When we wake up in the morning, we accept risk of potential injury to others and ourselves.
 When we operate our business, we encounter risks to our business property, reputation, and livelihood.
 It is what allows our lives and the economy to operate smoothly in spite of the risks and the reality that 'bad things' will occasionally happen and what makes us complete when things go wrong in both our personal and business lives and ensures business continuity.